-I have collected data on more than 400 road bike wheelsets from leading and less known manufacturers to find the answer to the following question:
+I have collected data on more than 400 road bike wheelsets from leading and less-known manufacturers to find the answer to the following question:

 How much do road bike wheels weigh?

-Road bike wheels weigh anywhere between 1000 and 2000g (with a few exceptions).
+Road bike wheels weigh between 1000 and 2000g (with a few exceptions).
 Their weight depends on the rim material, brake type, hubs, spokes, etc. Good carbon wheels (rim depth of around 45mm) should weigh between 1300 and 1699g.
 About 75% of the wheelsets from my dataset fell into this weight range.

 Continue reading to see visualized data of the weights of road bike wheels depending on their depth, material, type, weight distributions, the lightest road bike wheels, and more.